ku-plrg-classroom/docs/scala/scala-tutorial/README.md

 def double(l: List[Int]): List[Int] = ???
 ```

-It takes an integer list `l` and returns a list containing all elements in `l`
+It takes an integer list `l` and returns a list in which each element of `l` is
-doubled.
+duplicated consecutively, preserving order.

 ```scala
 test(double(Nil), Nil)